 (5) State the frequency of price adjustment.

-The escalation clause should specify when price adjustments
+The price adjustment clause should specify when adjustments

 are to be made, such as quarterly, semi-annually,